zechlau14/zechlau14.github.io/projects/pets-and-fedoras.md

 ## Playing the Game
 The game is divided into scenes.
 While the Agents are out trying to stop their nemesis, back at home their owners Linneaus and Fern are up to their own hijinxs.
 The game will cut between scenes of the Agents and scenes of their Home.
 At the start of the game, assign each player an Agent scene and a Home Scene.

 During the **Agent Scenes**, the assigned player answers the scene prompt to establish the scene.
-Each player then takes turns to say how their Agent deals with the issue at hand.
+Each player then takes turns say how their Agent deals with the issue at hand.
 When something risky occurs, roll dice (see below).

 In the **Home Scenes**, the Agents are not present, and the assigned player answers the scene prompt by narrating the full scene.